 Emily wants to share her story to provide clarity to the importance of early detection and empower women to take control of their healthcare.

 The Wisconsin Women’s Health Foundation is an essential services provider.
 In addition to “normal” programming services, we’re also developing and sharing reliable COVID-19 resources with the community to help families:

 - Understand best practices

 Our programs are free and accessible to anyone who needs assistance.

 We serve all 72 counties of Wisconsin.

 WOMEN IN 2019

-GrapeVine nurse volunteers from a variety of clinical and community backgrounds reach 51% of the state with women’s health education.
+GrapeVine healthcare professional volunteers from a variety of clinical and community backgrounds reach 51% of the state with women’s health education.

 Screening & Access